JavaZakariae/Linux-commands/README.md

 ## locate
 - We can use locate to locate files and directories in our system.
 - `locate file.txt`, `locate *.txt`: to locate the given entries, locate command look in a database to locate the given entries, the database is updated only one time a day, so to update the database we should use the following command: `sudo updatedb`
-- `locate -S`: to get the statistics of the database, `locate -i FilE.txt` to ignore case sensivity. `locate --limit 5 a.txt` to limit the search to 5 entries.
+- `locate -S`: to get the statistics of the database, `locate -i FilE.txt` to ignore case sensitivity. `locate --limit 5 a.txt` to limit the search to 5 entries.
-- `locate --existing b.jpeg`, or with `-e` option: check if the gievn file exist or not.
+- `locate --existing b.jpeg`, or with `-e` option: check if the given file exist or not.
 - Advantage of using a database is related to performance.

 ## find command